-To have the greatest impact, Hormel Foods focuses our philanthropic efforts on three areas: hunger, education and supporting the local communities where we operate.
-These areas most closely align with our business initiatives, and we have found that they are also the areas our employees support with passion.
+We focus our philanthropic efforts on three areas: hunger relief, education and supporting the local communities where we operate.
+These areas closely align with our business initiatives, and over the years we’ve learned they are also the areas our employees are most passionate about.

-Throughout our more than 120-year history, we have shared our food products to support the fight against hunger.
-We produce high quality, differentiated products for our consumers, and we use our expertise in food manufacturing, distribution and protein as a resource to help hunger relief efforts in the United States and abroad.
+Throughout our 125-year history, we have donated our food products to help fight hunger.
+We produce high-quality, differentiated products for our consumers, and we use our expertise in food manufacturing, distribution and protein as a resource to help hunger relief efforts in the United States and around the world.

-Our formal hunger relief strategy – On Our Way to Ending Hunger – involves three pillars: Nourish, Collaborate and Motivate.
+Our formal hunger relief strategy – On Our Way to Ending Hunger – is based on three key pillars: Nourish, Collaborate and Motivate.

-Read more about how we Nourish communities in our 2012 Corporate Responsibility Report.
+Read more about SPAMMY® and how we nourish communities in our 2015 Corporate Responsibility Report.

 Collaborate is about all parties, internal and external, working together to help end hunger.
-We know that ending hunger is a task that requires partnership, so we work with retailers and other organizations to research partners and solutions, raise awareness and support hunger relief programs.
+We know that ending hunger is a task that requires partnership, so we work to research partners and solutions, raise awareness and support hunger relief programs.

-Read more about how we Collaborate in our 2012 Corporate Responsibility Report.
+Read more about how we collaborate in our 2015 Corporate Responsibility Report.

 Motivate is how we understand the hunger problem and mobilize our employees and communities to get involved in this important cause.
-One way we accomplish this is through our Plant Community Donations Program, which began in 2011 and provides grants to plant managers in various U.S. communities to support hunger-relief organizations in their local communities.
+One way we accomplish this is through our Plant Community Donations Program, which began in 2011 and provides grants to our plant locations in various U.S. communities to support hunger relief organizations in their local communities.
 We have also funded and conducted research to understand and raise awareness of the hunger problem at the local community level.

-Read more about how we Motivate in our 2012 Corporate Responsibility Report.
+Read more about how we motivate in our 2015 Corporate Responsibility Report.

-Across the United States, our employees are involved in their communities and committed to making a difference in the places where they live and work.
-As a company, we want to support their efforts.
-Read more about the variety of ways Hormel Foods and our employees are contributing to communities.
+Our employees are involved in their communities and committed to making a difference in the places where they live and work.
+Below, you can read more about the variety of ways in which Hormel Foods and our employees are contributing to communities: